llvm/llvm-project/clang/docs/ClangFormatStyleOptions.rst

         * and a misaligned second line */

   * ``RCS_Always`` (in configuration: ``Always``)
-    Apply indentation rules and re-flow long comments into new lines, trying to obey the ``ColumnLimit``.
+    Apply indentation rules and reflow long comments into new lines, trying to obey the ``ColumnLimit``.

     .. code-block:: c++